Marsgate/mctp-autonomous/README.md

 * drawBackTime defaults to a full power bow shot

 ### robot.cap_flip()
-* switch to the cap flipper and swing
+* switch to the cap pusher and swing

 ### robot.cap_push()
 * switch to open hand and swing